-Every youth must complete an educational notebook or educational exhibit annually up to year 4.
-For year 5 and up youth may complete a community service project instead of a notebook and still compete for best overall award or compose your notebook in the form of a video.
-See notebook guidelines for more information.
-Notebooks/exhibits are due to project leaders or superintendent one week before judging interviews.
-Members must talk to the judge on Saturday of still exhibit judging.
-If members cannot speak with the judge, they will not be eligible for special ribbons, awards, or best over all.
-Notebook guidelines are available from Project Leaders, 4-H Office and the web at www.canr.msu.edu/Kalamazoo4H.
+- Educational project requirements - Every youth must complete an educational notebook or educational exhibit annually up to year 4.
+For year 5 and up youth may complete a community service project instead of a notebook and still compete for best overall award or compose your notebook in the form of a video (additional information for community service and video requirements are on page 8-9. - Notebooks/exhibits are due to project leaders or superintendent one week before judging interviews. - Members must talk to the judge on Saturday of still exhibit judging.
+If members cannot speak with the judge, they will not be eligible for special ribbons, awards, or best overall. - Dog care project notebook requirements - Put all your materials in a three-ring binder. - Items required to be included are listed in order below: - 4-H Project Record Form - Dog Registration Form